Baedari Secondhand Bookstore Alley: Feature in drama/movie

-The popular Korean TV show called “Goblin” was filmed at Baedari Secondhand Bookstore alley.
-The scene between the protagonists played by actor Gong Yoo and actress Kim Gaeun was shot at the Hanmi Bookstore.
+The popular Korean TV show called Goblin was filmed at Baedari Secondhand Bookstore alley.
+The scene between the protagonists played by actor Gong Yoo and actress Kim Ga-eun was shot at the Hanmi Bookstore.
 The series was successful both domestically and internationally, thus as a result the iconic yellow bookstore became a tourist attraction in Baedari.
-The TV show ‘WWW’ also featured Hanmi Bookstore.
+The TV show WWW also featured Hanmi Bookstore.

-In episode 2 of the drama ‘Let Me Be Your Knight/I’ll Be Your Night (Hangul: 너의 밤이 되어줄게), Abel Bookstore appeared as ‘Sosimdang’.
-The Abel Bookstore is also the subject of the 2020 documentary film Space Baedari (Hangul: 숨은지혜찾기) by Lim Ki-woong which describes opposition by locals to road construction through Baedari Village.
-Jiphyeonjeon was one of the filming sites for the movie ‘Extreme jobs (Hangul: 극한직업)’ in 2019.
-It was set as the entrance to the gangsters’ hideout in the movie and was filmed for several months.
-Daechang Bookstore appeared in the music video of the song ‘For hesitating lovers’.
+In episode 2 of the drama Let Me Be Your Knight/I'll Be Your Night (너의 밤이 되어줄게), Abel Bookstore appeared as 'Sosimdang'.
+The Abel Bookstore is also the subject of the 2020 documentary film Space Baedari (숨은지혜찾기) by Lim Ki-woong which describes opposition by locals to road construction through Baedari Village.
+Jiphyeonjeon was one of the filming sites for the movie Extreme jobs (극한직업) in 2019.
+It was set as the entrance to the gangsters' hideout in the movie and was filmed for several months.
+Daechang Bookstore appeared in the music video of the song "For Lovers Who Hesitate."

-Controversies

 Industrial road and redevelopment project dispute

 In 2006, the middle section of about 50m by 300m of Baedari was demolished and cleared to prepare for building a 50m wide expressway.
 According to the Abel bookstore's CEO Kwak Hyeon-sook, the culture and history of Baedari as well as the Secondhand Bookstore Alley might disappear due to the new industrial road and redevelopment project.
 As the construction of the road through Baedari became visible, Kwak held a one-man protest daily in front of City Hall from 2007 to 2010 to protect Baedari.
-Since then artists and activists joined the alliance to fight against destructive development and defended Baedari by silent protest at cultural events.
+Since then, artists and activists joined the alliance to fight against destructive development and defended Baedari by silent protest at cultural events.
 Baedari was divided by the demolition for the industrial expressway construction on one side and a tent set up by the artists of Space Beam on the other side.
 After 2010, the Incheon government declared the expressway would be built underground and the demolished land was turned into a flower garden.
 Also, upon demand from the local community, a part of the demolished site was converted into a community park which was used as a vegetable garden, playground, and for eco-friendly activities with Space Beam in the middle.
-After the announcement of the Creative Port City project in 2016, the district office prohibited the park, dismantled the playground, and build flower ground with fences which resulted in public protest.
-After a long fight for people's right to commonplace, only half of the space could be secured for the community's purpose.[17][22][48][49]
-A 2020 documentary film Space Baedari(숨은지혜찾기 directed by Lim Ki-woong was made on this issue.
+After the announcement of the Creative Port City project in 2016, the district office prohibited the park, dismantled the playground, and built flower ground with fences which resulted in public protest.
+After a long fight for people's right to commonplace, only half of the space could be secured for the community's purpose.
+A 2020 documentary film Space Baedari(숨은지혜찾기) directed by Lim Ki-woong was made on this issue.
 Despite local protests, work on the road continued in 2019, which created new friction between residents and the city government.